BillStrait/BitNotifier/README.txt

+**This project has been archived.
+No development is ongoing.
+It's connections are no longer existant.
+Do not use this project**

 This project is a work in progress and is proved as is.

 BitNotifier queries Mt Gox every ten seconds and displays various